Parallelising Glauber dynamics: Introduction

-The regime $\ve{J}<1$ is exactly where Glauber dynamics is known to have fast mixing~\cite{eldan2022spectral,anari2021entropic}.
+The regime $\ve{J}<1$ is exactly where (based on information of the operator norm alone) Glauber dynamics is known to have fast mixing~\cite{eldan2022spectral,anari2021entropic}.
 To sample $k$ coordinates, we use approximate rejection sampling with a product distribution and a further recursion for certain ``bad" sets.
-By taking $k = \wt O(n/\ve{J}_F)$, we obtain an algorithm with parallel running time $\wt O(\ve{J}_F) = \wt O(\sqrt n)$.
+By taking $k = \wt \Te(n/\ve{J}_F)$, we obtain an algorithm with parallel running time $\wt O(\ve{J}_F) = \wt O(\sqrt n)$.

+The \vocab{mixed $p$-spin model} with coefficients $\be_2,\be_3,\ldots$ and external field $h\in \R^n$ is the random measure on $\{\pm 1\}^n$ given by\footnote{The factor $\sqrt{p!}$ arises as we index only over increasing sequences.}